apoapse1/somnium-fur-enderal/source/1_Installation.rst

 Problems with Wabbajack
 ~~~~~~~~~~~~~~~~~~~~~~~

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-trying Wabbajack at least once before posting anything, usually it will complete what it missed the first time.
 Check the ``overwrite`` box on the install page and Wabbajack will continue where it left off, so you lose no progress.
+If none of the tips here help, join our `Discord Community <https://discord.com/invite/nAQWr4VmG6>`_ and post a Wabbajack log in #somnium-support.
+You can find those in the logs folder of the folder where you installed Wabbajack.

 *
   **Could not download X.** Sometimes Wabbajack times out while downloading a few mods.
 In this case, you can re-run Wabbajack, check the ``Network Workaround`` box in settings and start the install again.
 If this doesn't work, you can also try a VPN to change your download region.
 We recommend ProtonVPN as a good free option.